 - Draw on similarities and differences within given time frames and across previously taught History

-- Enquire in to Historical themed questions and form their own opinions and interpretation of the past
+- Enquire into Historical themed questions and form their own opinions and interpretations of the past